pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

     def example_function(poa_global, exponents, degree_symbol, time_ref='UT',
                          optional_arg=None):
         r"""
-        Brief summary of the function (no citations).
+        One-sentence summary of the function (no citations).

         A longer description of the function.
 This can include citations (references) to literature [1]_, websites [2]_, and other code elements